brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 (Note: To be separated out into its own draft and expanded fully.)
 This SVCB binding will be given the RRTYPE value {TBD} with mnemonic name DNS.
+Like any SVCB binding, there is a mandatory TargetName (which will normally be ".", indicating the target is the same as the record owner name).
+The default binding is the standard DNS ports, UDP/53 and TCP/53.
+The SVCB binding includes support for an optional ADoT port, which is the standard DoT port TCP/853.
+This is signaled by "alpn=dot".

 ## Default Ports for DNS